 Mobile customer service is in the spotlight lately, and your customers often defer to social channels when seeking resolution via mobile devices.
 Americans spend an average of 37 minutes daily on social media, which is more time spent than on any other internet activity, including email, according to the Wall Street Journal.
 It’s almost impossible to offer the kind of always-by-your-side support across all social media platforms that is necessary to pacify and even delight your customers.

 If you have noticed unresolved questions, comments, and tweets on your social channels, or if your CRM is not syncing and recording these highly valuable customer engagements on social, it’s time to invest in a real solution.

 Social Customer Service platforms such as Conversocial will put your mind and customer experience at ease.
 It’s the era of the customer, and they’re calling the shots.
 When they pull the trigger on social, you need to be there with the answers they need.

-In customer service and, more importantly, in marketing, communicating with your customer means anticipating their wants, needs, and problems even before they arise.
-In 2016 and beyond, the battle will not be won on the price page or product features, but rather on the entirety of your customer experience.
+In customer service and in marketing, communicating with your customer means anticipating their wants, needs, and problems even before they arise.
+In 2019 and beyond, the battle will not be won on the price page or product features, but rather on the entirety of your customer experience.

 Ready to start improving your customer experience strategy?
 Determine which areas of your business are key for your brand to make a positive impression on your customers.
 Talk to your customers and your employees.
 And get buy-in from leadership.
 Those actions will help guide you down the path to delivering a great customer experience.